Hold-Krykke-BA/DBD/Assignment4/README.md

 * `updateSingleNode` - takes to parameters, `nodeName` and `nodeDescription` and updates the specified node with the desired description.
 We are again using the `parameters()` functionality to assign the parameters in the query.
 The method returns the updated node with name and description.
 * `getSoftwareDeveloper` - gets the relationships to "Software Developer" and prints their name and descriptions out.
 * `getNodeDomainRelations` - takes the parameter `nodeDomainName` gets all relations to that `nodeDomain`, using the `parameters()` functionality to assign the parameters in the query.
 * `getNodesWithoutRelations` - takes the String parameter `relationsFilter`.
 If the parameter is an empty String, the method gets all nodes without any relations.
 If the parameter is not empty the method gets all nodes without the specified relation.
+In this query we couldn't get the `parameters()` functionality to work.
+We suspect it's either due to some underlying formatting done by that call or the fact that we were trying to use the call to assign the parameter to the relation-part of the query.
+Either way, it didn't work and we decided to use the `String.format()` to format the query instead.

 <details><summary>Program output (<b>Click to reveal</b>)</summary>